 How Are They Similar?

 The base similarities between PPC and SEO is that both campaigns are largely focused on targeting keywords to gain a positive ranking in the SERPs.
 Though some practices regarding these keywords differ, both stand to gain positive results by having a quality white-hat website and a landing page that is actually relevant to the keyword in questions.

 When you look merely at the base similarities, the shell of the chocolate, you may think the two are similar enough to invest in one alone.
 What you’ll soon learn, however, is that there are a few valuable differences.
 These are as follows:

-- Budgets are different: When you invest in a PPC ad, you’re bidding on a keyword.
+- Budgets are different: Understanding how PPC campaigns work in relation to SEO is essential.
+When you invest in a PPC ad, you’re bidding on a keyword.
 What you’ll bid depends entirely on the search volume of the targeted keywords and the competition for them.
 What you bid is what you’ll pay every time someone clicks on your ad.
 With SEO, your budget oftentimes goes toward hiring marketing companies with the expertise to improve onsite pages, create blogs, and leverage relationships with publishers holding a high domain authority to receive backlinks.

 - The timeline of results: A big difference between the two marketing channels is the results timeline.
-With PPC, you may see results almost immediately, or over the first few weeks of making your bid live.
+With PPC, you may see results almost immediately, if you know how to gauge the success of your campaign.
 SEO, however, is a slower build.
 It can take months for your pages to rise in the SERPs, but it’s important not to become discouraged too prematurely.
 Many companies with a strong SEO strategy have seen exponential growth in the results of their company.